 - Lunch: Salad of dark leafy greens and vegetables with small piece of grilled chicken

 - Dinner: A small piece of poached or baked salmon, sautéed green beans and tomatoes, salad greens, some roasted squash.

-    Breakfast and lunch together roughly balance out to My Plate, while dinner follows it (yes, tomatoes are fruit!).
-If you find yourself eating a carb-rich meal, you can make up for it by eating mostly non-starchy veggies and maybe some lean protein at your next meal.
-It’s not that hard!
+Each meal doesn’t have to meet the requirements of Choose My Plate, but it is a great guide for your daily intake as a whole.
+If you find yourself eating a carb-rich meal, you can make up for it by eating mostly non-starchy veggies and maybe some lean protein at your next meal, for example.